- Home

 - The importance of building strength and balance in your 50s and 60s

-Nothing could be further from the truth – and in fact, investing in your physical fitness in your 50s, 60s, and beyond is one of the most valuable gifts you can give yourself.
+Nothing could be further from the truth – and investing in your physical fitness in your 50s, 60s, and beyond is one of the most valuable gifts you can give yourself.

-According to Age UK, ageing well and being able to live a healthy, socially inclusive lifestyle in our 70s, 80s, and 90s is easier when we take certain steps to improve our physical health and mental wellbeing.
+According to Age UK, ageing well and being able to live a ‘healthy, safe, and socially inclusive lifestyle‘ is easier when we take steps to improve our physical and mental wellbeing.
+Time and again, studies have shown that improving our strength and balance can play a significant role here.
+It can also actively reverse some effects of disease and illness that prevent older adults from retaining their independence.

 Reducing the risk of falls

 According to a survey by Age UK, millions of older adults are seriously concerned about falling, with 4.3 million people (36% of those surveyed) reporting that falling was the thing they were most worried about.
-This fear is by no means misplaced, as statistics show that 30% of people aged 65+ and 50% of people aged 80+, fall at least once a year.
+This fear is by no means misplaced, as statistics show that 30% of people aged 65 and over and 50% of people aged 80 and over, fall at least once a year.

 What are the benefits of strength training in mid-life and how can I get started?